RanjeetHambire/Source-Extraction-And-Management-Under-Load-Shedding-Condition/README.md

 # Source Management & Extraction Under Load Shedding

-  The source management is an important aspect of energy management, especially in a scenario where demand for electricity exceeds the capacity of primary energy sources.
+  The source management is an important aspect of energy management, especially in a scenario where demand for electricity exceeds the capacity of primary Energy Sources.

   Load shedding is used to relieve stress on primary energy sources.
 That would be done by shifting a load from the LabVIEW software is used to implement the load management strategies in this research paper.
 LabVIEW is a powerful software tool that allows for the development of custom test and measurement systems, making it ideal for implementing load management strategies in a hybrid energy system.